angelayang9483/YUM/README.md

 YUM was designed with the intent to provide an enhanced browsing experience for users.
 The app boasts 4 main features: a profile page for users to store their data, a daily menu page for dining halls, a favorites section for meals and food trucks, and a profile page for uses to keep track of their activity.

 # Features
+- Login/Signin: Users can create profiles or sign in to their existing profiles.

-- Profile: All users are prompted to create a profile to store their preferences and activities.
+- Profile: All users have a profile to store their activity and karma.
 - Menu: The menu page showcases accurate and detailed menus for each dining hall, which helps educate users in their choices and increases satisfaction with their meals.
 - Favorites: Users can like meals and check the favorites page to see which of their liked meals are being served on that day.
 - Popular: The trending list is updated daily with the community's favorite meals, acting as inspiration for indecisive users looking for a good meal.